grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.71.2015.11
+- Fix timestamps by detecting Florida DST
+- Add a button to panel page of your own panels to add panels to cover creator
+- Add a subpage on your own profile page to remove panels from cover creator

 1.70.2015.10
 - Change ANBT script link in the footer to link to the last page
 - Dark style: panel thumbnails cleaner look